KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_007_Animations.md

     nextTangent = deltaTime * nextInputTangent
 ```

-The mathematical function is described in the [Appenddix C](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0?ts=4#appendix-c-spline-interpolation) of the glTF 2.0 specification.
+The mathematical function is described in the [Appendix C](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0?ts=4#appendix-c-spline-interpolation) of the glTF 2.0 specification.

 Here's a corresponding pseudocode snippet :